WUSTL-GIS-Programming-spring-2014/classinfo/Final/Instructions.md

 ##Exam
 The materials will be available on the shared drive.
 Aster will give you the location in class.

-Unzip the zip file onto the C drive so that all contents are contained in C:\final and not in C:\final\final.
+Copy the final folder to your C: drive so that all the materials are located in C:\final\\.
 Open C:\final\final.py, using whatever editor you wish.

 final.py contains 9 incomplete functions, named func1.py to func9.py.
 Do not modify any code below the comment box explaining problem 10.